Atulin/UE4-Level-Generation/README.md

 ![](https://thumbs.gfycat.com/TheseNegligibleKodiakbear-size_restricted.gif)
-*Each of the rooms you see is a level instance*
+*Each of the rooms you see is a level instance.
+Spawning speed - real time.*

 # Level generation demo